anushka0015/miniCompiler_cpp/README.md

 # Mini Compiler in C++

-This is a mini compiler project built in C++ as part of an academic project.
+This project implements a **mini compiler** using C++ that demonstrates the core phases of a compiler, from lexical analysis to execution.

+---

-## Objectives
+## 🔧 Features
-- Lexical Analysis
+- Lexical Analysis (Tokenization)
-- Syntax Analysis
+- Syntax Analysis (Recursive Descent Parser)
+- Abstract Syntax Tree (AST) construction
-- Intermediate Code Generation
+- Three-Address Code (Intermediate Code) generation

-## Tools Used
-- C++
-- Git & GitHub
+- Interpreter to execute the code

+---

+## 🧠 Compiler Pipeline